oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 all kinds of OAuth clients, including web applications and other confidential clients, are susceptible to authorziation code injection attacks, which are solved by the `code_challenge` and `code_verifier` mechanism.

+### Reuse of Authorization Codes {#authorization-code-reuse}

+Several types of attacks are possible if authorization codes are able to be used more than once.

+As described in {{code-token-extension}}, the authorization server must reject a token request and revoke any issued tokens when receiving a second valid request with an authorization code that has already been used to issue an access token.
+If an attacker is able to exfiltrate an authorization code and use it before the legitimate client, the attacker will obtain the access token and the legitimate client will not.
+Revoking any issued tokens means the attacker's tokens will then be revoked, stopping the attack from proceeding any further.

+However, the authorization server should only revoke issued tokens if the request containing the authorization code is also valid, including any other parameters such as the `code_verifier` and client authentication.
+The authorization server SHOULD NOT revoke any issued tokens when receiving a replayed authorization code that contains invalid parameters.
+If it were to do so, this would create a denial of service opportunity for an attacker who is able to obtain an authorization code but unable to obtain the client authentication or `code_verifier` by sending an invalid authorization code request before the legitimate client and thereby revoking the legitimate client's tokens once it makes the valid request.

+### HTTP 307 Redirect {#redirect_307}

+An authorization server which redirects a request that potentially contains user credentials MUST NOT use the 307 status code (Section 15.4.8 of {{RFC9110}}) for redirection.
+If an HTTP redirection (and not, for example, JavaScript) is used for such a request, AS SHOULD use the status code 303 ("See Other").

+At the authorization endpoint, a typical protocol flow is that the AS prompts the user to enter their credentials in a form that is then submitted (using the POST method) back to the authorization server.
+The AS checks the credentials and, if successful, redirects the user agent to the client's redirect URI.

+If the status code 307 were used for redirection, the user agent would send the user credentials via a POST request to the client.

+This discloses the sensitive credentials to the client.
+If the relying party is malicious, it can use the credentials to impersonate the user at the AS.

+The behavior might be unexpected for developers, but is defined in Section 15.4.8 of {{RFC9110}}.
+This status code does not require the user agent to rewrite the POST request to a GET request and thereby drop the form data in the POST request content.

+In HTTP {{RFC9110}}, only the status code 303 unambigiously enforces rewriting the HTTP POST request to an HTTP GET request.
+For all other status codes, including the popular 302, user agents can opt not to rewrite POST to GET requests and therefore reveal the user credentials to the client.
+(In practice, however, most user agents will only show this behaviour for 307 redirects.)

 ## Ensuring Endpoint Authenticity